amarmer/The-Polymorphic-PImpl-Idiom/README.md

     template <typename Implementation, typename...
 Args>
     PImplHandle(std::in_place_type_t<Implementation>, Args&&... args) {

-        // With 'final' and 'shared_ptr' no need virtual destructor in 'Interface'. struct FinalWrapper final : public Implementation {
+        // With 'final' and 'shared_ptr', no need for a virtual destructor in 'Interface'. struct FinalWrapper final: public Implementation {
             using Implementation::Implementation;
         };